nu-tech-ethics/winter2021/pages/syllabus.md

 3. Reflective writing assignments that will ask you to analyze the social and ethical dimensions of contemporary technology debates.

 ## Required Texts
-We will be reading *Race After Technology* by Ruja Benjamin (2019) in its entirety:
+We will be reading *Race After Technology* by Ruja Benjamin (2019) in its entirety.
+You may purchase it (recommended), of you can access it <a href="https://ebookcentral.proquest.com/lib/northwestern/detail.action?docID=5820427">online through the Nortwestern Library</a>.
 * Benjamin, R. (2019). <a href="https://www.ruhabenjamin.com/race-after-technology">Race After Technology: Abolitionist Tools for the New Jim Code</a>.
 John Wiley & Sons.